TJMChan/ChromisPOS/README.md

 ### Notes for updating from an older Chromis POS database to 0.56.2
-If you used this jar to update from a Unicenta or a previous version of Chromis POS, you will encounter Liquidbase change set checksum issues when doing so or when updating to the next version of Chromis POS.
+If you used this jar to update from a Unicenta or a previous version of Chromis POS, you may encounter Liquidbase change set checksum issues when doing so or when updating to the next version of Chromis POS.

 This will likely involve these 2 update keys <b>Drop LEAVES_PPLID</b> and <b>Add LEAVES_PPLID</b>